gabroid/mountManager/README.md

 >ToDo:
 - make the config file function, to universalize the script;
 - make a GUI (graphical user interface) in QT ?
 Zenity? other else ?
 I have to study and choose...;
-- translate all script comments, for output transtlation, an option in config file will give the possibility to choose the right language.
+- translate all script comments, for output transtlation, an option in config file will give the possibility to choose the right language;